 Admin Console > Authentication

-The Authentication settings page allows your to setup multiple SSO Profiles and select which are enabled and disabled for the 3 Orah user types.
-This paradigm allows Orah to be flexible in supporting any possible school configuration, however we expect most schools to have just one, maybe two, Authentication Profiles.
-Staff users with the Administrator permission will have access to this settings page.
+The Authentication settings page allows you to set up multiple SSO Profiles and select which are enabled and disabled for the 3 Orah user types.
+This paradigm allows Orah to be flexible in supporting any possible school configuration, however, we expect most schools to have just one, maybe two, Authentication Profiles.
+Staff users with Administrator permission will have access to this settings page.

-This section allows the administrator to enable or disable the ability for users to signup and login with a Orah username/password.
+This section allows the administrator to enable or disable the ability for users to signup and log in with an Orah username/password.
 Disabling this option for a particular user group will not break login for existing users, it will however prevent password login from being enabled for further users.

 Create New Profile: Add an empty Authentication Profile to the settings page.